Skip to content

 Plaintiffs vow Supreme Court appeal after Fifth Circuit upholds Ten Commandments law

-The U.S. Court of Appeals for the Fifth Circuit, sitting en banc, ruled 9-8 that Texas may require posters of the Ten Commandments in public school classrooms statewide.
-The court held the law does not violate the Establishment Clause of the First Amendment.
-Multifaith families represented by the ACLU said they will ask the U.S. Supreme Court to review the ruling, and the ACLU said the decision "tramples those rights" of families to choose religious instruction.
-A Supreme Court review would decide whether states nationwide can mandate religious texts or displays in public classrooms.
+The en banc U.S. Court of Appeals for the Fifth Circuit ruled 9-8 to uphold Texas' law requiring posters of the Ten Commandments in public school classrooms.
+The court concluded the statute does not violate the Establishment Clause and permitted statewide classroom displays.
+Plaintiffs include multifaith families and the American Civil Liberties Union, and they will ask the U.S. Supreme Court to review the ruling.
+The ACLU said the decision "tramples those rights" of families "to choose how, when and if to provide their children with religious instruction."

 Key Highlights

-Fifth Circuit, en banc, ruled 9-8 for Texas on Ten Commandments displays.
+En banc Fifth Circuit ruled 9-8 to uphold Texas Ten Commandments law

-ACLU and multifaith families vow to ask the U.S. Supreme Court to review.
+Multifaith families and the ACLU will ask the U.S. Supreme Court to review

 3 sources